About the Center

-The Stevenson Companion Animal Life-Care Center provides the physical, emotional, and medical needs of companion animals whose owners are no longer able to provide that care.
+The Texas A&M Stevenson Companion Animal Life-Care Center (SCALC or “the center”) provides the physical, emotional, and medical needs of companion animals whose owners are no longer able to provide that care.
 Clients of the center include pet owners who want to assure their pet’s future prior to entering a retirement home, being hospitalized for an extended period, or predeceasing a pet.

-We are located on this CVM Map in the lower-left corner.
+We are located on this CVMBS Map in the lower-left corner.
 Our building is colored in green and abbreviated STEV.
-We are located next to the TIPS building
+We’re located next to the TIPS building.

 Publications featuring the Stevenson Center